Fanger53/design-teardown/README.md

 # design-teardown
+This project consists of building a heatmap of the Smashing magazine website, for to understand the UX design

-Built With : Html,CSS and github technologies used:flex-box and grid of CSS
+Built With : Html,CSS and github technologies used:flex-box and grid of CSS, Using StyleLinters.

 Live Demo Link:https://rawcdn.githack.com/Fanger53/design-teardown/25fdf1bccda29d75853e9fd849c8cfa9f81042ad/index.html